grafana/mimir/docs/sources/operators-guide/deploy-grafana-mimir/jsonnet/configuring-object-storage-backend.md

 ---
 description: Learn how to configure the Grafana Mimir object storage backend when using Jsonnet.
-menuTitle: Configuring object storage
+menuTitle: Configure object storage
-title: Configuring the Grafana Mimir object storage backend with Jsonnet
+title: Configure the Grafana Mimir object storage backend with Jsonnet
 weight: 20
 ---

-# Configuring the Grafana Mimir object storage backend with Jsonnet
+# Configure the Grafana Mimir object storage backend with Jsonnet

 The object storage backend can be configured for all Mimir components from a single place.
 The minimum Jsonnet code required for this is: